SarathiNanavati/LW3-Password-Manager/README.md

 2. While you are in `./smart-contracts` directory, run `npm install` to install all node module dependency

-3. While you are in `./smart-contracts` directory, run `npx hardhat deploy --tag all --network goerli` to deploy updated contract on Goerli Network.
+3. While you are in `./smart-contracts` directory, run `npx hardhat deploy --tags all --network goerli` to deploy updated contract on Goerli Network.
    <br>
    Just change the network from `"goerli"` to `"mumbai"` to deploy contract on mumbai network.
 Mentioned commands does following things
    - Deploy and verify the contract on respective chain/network.